Rasmus Neergaard-Petersen: Professional career

 Neergaard-Petersen turned professional after graduating in 2023, and joined the Challenge Tour.
 He also made a handful of European Tour starts where in his debut, he held the lead at the BMW International Open in Munich, ultimately finishing in a tie for 7th.

 In 2024, he won the Kolkata Challenge and the UAE Challenge, and was runner-up at the Challenge de España, all in the span of little over a month.
 He secured his third win of 2024 at the Big Green Egg German Challenge, earning him a promotion to the European Tour.
 With a tied-second finish at the Rolex Challenge Tour Grand Final in November, Neergaard-Petersen claimed the season-long rankings title.

-On the 2025 European Tour, Neergaard-Petersen was runner-up at the Commercial Bank Qatar Masters and Puerto Rico Open, before securing his promotion to the 2026 PGA Tour as he birdied three of his last four holes in the final round of the DP World Tour Championship, where he tied for 3rd behind Matt Fitzpatrick and Rory McIlroy.
+On the 2025 European Tour, Neergaard-Petersen was runner-up at the Commercial Bank Qatar Masters and Puerto Rico Open on the PGA Tour, before securing his promotion to the 2026 PGA Tour as he birdied three of his last four holes in the final round of the DP World Tour Championship, where he tied for 3rd behind Matt Fitzpatrick and Rory McIlroy.
+Three weeks later in December, Neergaard-Petersen won the Crown Australian Open at Royal Melbourne for his first European Tour win, beating Cameron Smith by one shot.